kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 <exercise name='Exercise 2.08: Project v1.2'>

-  Create a database and save the todos there.
+  Create a database and save the todos there, again, the database should have its own pod.

   Use Secrets and/or ConfigMaps to have the backend access the database.